 In early 2012, the University System of Georgia's Board of Regents recommended the consolidation of North Georgia College & State University, which was founded in 1873 in Dahlonega, Georgia, and Gainesville State College, which was founded in 1964 in Gainesville, Georgia.

-With more than 18,000 students, the University of North Georgia is one of the state's largest public universities.
 The university offers more than 100 programs of study ranging from certificate and associate degrees to professional doctoral programs.

 UNG's clubs, organizations and activities provide fun ways to connect with others and equip students with valuable leadership skills.

 University of North Georgia (UNG) is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC)new window to award associate, baccalaureate, master, education specialist, and doctoral degrees.
 This includes the Doctor of Physical Therapy and Doctor of Education as well as pre-baccalaureate, post-baccalaureate, and post-master certificates.